JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 (19:25) More work done on encode, most of it works, but ran into a bug that I have at the moment no idea how to fix.
 Essentially -- the double transposition cipher involves lining up the message under a key and then taking off the columns in the alphabetical order of the key's letters.
 I accomplished this by making two key arrays -- one that held the original key, one with all the letters arrayed.
 However, this failed to account for the fact that there can be multiple identical letters in a key, and this is handled by numbering the keys from left to right.
 I do not know a solution at the moment.

+##5/23
+(15:15)Encode officially works, probably!
+Will test further throughout the day and begin work on decode.java.

 #Jason Zhou
 ##5/16 - 5/18